nach0gomez/e-store-react-postgresql/README.md

 - order confirmation database implementation
 - upload dumb.sql for recovery and simple usage
 - explain future update and insertion of new products and categories from interface
+- implement infinite scrolling (not actually infinite since there are limited products)